 Garages aren’t just for cars and work unless you mean work out!
 Whatever reason you may have to keep your floor space clear, storage units that incorporate getting your stuff up off your nice painted floor are always a commodity, and well worth looking into.
 Just think of how much extra space you create along with your walls when you take advantage of the space above!

 Garages really do benefit from flat surfaces of some sort to not only store things upon but to utilize as designated work areas.
 This DIY idea really does take into account much of what has been highlighted above to provide storage solutions for a variety of different tools, as well as using all of the space given.

 Lots of Storage

 Your storage system doesn’t have to look professional and works just as well pieced together with useful solutions rather than matching solutions.
-Shelving, drawers systems, and moveable boxes are all a part of this compact, out of the way organization that is easy to access and provides a place for everything needing to be stored away.
+Shelving, drawers systems, and movable boxes are all part of this compact, out of the way organization that is easy to access and provides a place for everything needing to be stored away.

 Shelving Ideas for a Garage